 Our brain controls our body based on signals from the receptors (nerve endings) throughout the body.
 The division of labor of the brain is to receive, assess and respond to input from all the receptors in the body, hold it up against previous experience and then give e.g. a motor output on this basis.
 This is called in everyday speech our nervous system.

-Imagine that there is an imbalance in the receptors so that the brain gets the wrong inputs.
-This can result in an increased tension in the muscles, which can pull crookedly in a joint or create a greater imbalance in the body.
+Imagine that there is an imbalance in the receptors, so that the brain receives the wrong inputs.
+This can result in increased tension in the muscles, which can pull a joint or create a greater imbalance in the body.

 We treat the receptors in the body that are out of balance and thereby the cause of your pain.
 There are no cracks or violent movements in the treatment.
 When using muscle tests, the cause of your problem is found gently and effectively and most people experience an improvement within 1-3 treatments.

 P-DTR stands for Proprioceptive Deep Tendon Reflex.
-Proprioception translates to: “Joint positions sense, is a sense that informs the brain about the position of the individual body parts in space.
-Signals from sensory bodies in the tendons, joints, muscles and skin are analyzed in the cerebellum and the large brain for a conscious picture of the body's spacious position. "
+Proprioception translates to: "Joint sense, a sense that informs the brain about the position of individual body parts in space.
+Signals from sensory organs in tendons, joints, muscles and skin are analyzed in the cerebellum and cerebellum to create a conscious image of the body's spatial position.""

 Everywhere in the body there are free nerve endings (receptors) that register what is happening inside and outside the body.
 The receptors can be divided into pain, mechano and chemoreceptors.

-The brain receives input from these nerve endings and gives an output in the form of turning on or off e.g. muscles.
-When the muscles turn on, it can be a small muscle contraction, as is needed when you hit the colleague's foot under the table and politely pull the foot towards you, or a big reaction if we have to jump for our lives in a dangerous situation, and everything in between.
+The brain receives input from these nerve endings and provides an output in the form of turning on or off, for example, muscles.
+When the muscles are turned on, it can be a small muscle contraction, as is needed when you hit your colleague's foot under the table and politely pull their foot towards you, or a large reaction if we have to jump for our lives in a dangerous situation, and everything in between.

-When you hear an ambulance, it is an input to the brain, which then considers whether you are in danger and must move or simply continue your planned route.
-In the same way, it is an input to the brain when you touch a hot hob.
-Here is the output of moving the hand.
-The processing of input takes place on the unconscious level and you only react to the output the brain chooses, based on previous experience and the size of the input.
+When you hear an emergency call, it is an input to the brain, which then determines whether you are in danger and should move or simply continue your planned route.
+In the same way, it is an input to the brain when you touch a hot stove.
+Here, the output is to move your hand.
+The processing of input occurs on an unconscious level and you only react to the output the brain chooses, based on previous experience and the size of the input.

 I explain here about stretch receptors in relation to our joints, as it is the easiest to understand.

-When you read this, your brain knows exactly where you are and if you close your eyes you can describe it.
-You can because there are stretch receptors in our joint capsules around the joints, in our ligaments across the joints and in our muscle projections and attachments.
+As you read this, your brain knows exactly how your joints are palced and if you close your eyes you can describe it.
+In our joint capsules around the joints, in our ligaments across the joints and in our muscle tendons there are stretch receptors.

 If you start to bend your finger backwards, there will be increased input to the brain from the side of the finger that is being stretched.
-At some point, the brain is afraid that the joint will break and can either bend the finger back or let go of the musculature and follow the movement to prevent the joint from breaking.
-In the latter case, the brain has judged that it cannot provide a large enough output to stop the movement backwards.
+At some point, the brain is afraid that the joint will break and can either bend the finger back or let go of the muscles and follow the movement.
+In the latter case, the brain has assessed that it cannot provide a large enough output to stop the movement backwards.

-After such an overstretching of the fingers, stretch receptors can become oversensitive, so that the brain thinks that the finger is always in an extreme position, even though it is actually in a normal position.
-A subsequent slight stretch of the finger backwards will therefore trigger relaxation of the muscles, which were the finger about to break backwards again.
+After an overstretching of the finger, the stretch receptors can become oversensitive, so the brain thinks that the finger is always in the extreme position, even though it is physically in a normal position.
+A subsequent slight stretch of the finger backwards will therefore trigger tension or relaxation of the muscles, as if the finger was about to snap backwards again.

-On a daily basis, the brain deals with all the sensitive nerve endings and the input it receives from the body and our environment when it has to determine an output.
-In addition to the example above, an output can also be to switch off muscles, but then there are other muscles that have to tense up instead.
+On a daily basis, the brain relates to all the sensitive nerve endings and input it receives from the body and our environment when it has to determine an output.
+An output can, in addition to the example above, also be to turn off muscles, but then there are other muscles that have to tense up instead.
 This can cause a crooked pull around a joint or a sudden hold in the neck.

-I treated a Boxer in the clinic who, at a gentle blow to the hand, pulled it far back, too far in relation to the size of the input.
-The brain's interpretation of the input was that it was dangerous, so the output was to pull the hand far away, even if it was only a light blow.
-It is these imbalances that are treated in the nervous system with P-DTR.
-In this case, after the treatment, I could hit his hand harder than the first time without it moving.
+I treated a boxer in the clinic who, when hit lightly on the hand, pulled it far back, too far in relation to the size of the input.
+The brain interpreted the input as dangerous, so the output was to pull the hand far away, even though it was only a light hit.
+These are the imbalances that are treated in the nervous system with P-DTR.
+In this case, after the treatment, I was able to hit his hand harder than the first time, without it moving.

 Our brain is bombarded with impressions on a daily basis and has to deal with many inputs.
 The above may have given you an insight into this.
 If brain capacity is low, even the daily tasks or experiences in our lives can affect us.